ga-curriculum/seb-pre-work-version-control-with-git/README.md

 <span id=time-estimate class="color-grey-500">30 mins</span>

 <p id="lesson-description">
-  Making and saving changes to code might feel like playing a high-stakes game — one wrong move and it’s all over.
-But this actually isn’t true at all.
-Thankfully, enough developers have suffered through rewriting code that they invented the tools like Git to prevent such scenarios from ever happening.
+Making and saving changes to code can feel intimidating — you might worry that one mistake could ruin everything.

+But the good news is: developers have created tools to help prevent that from happening.

+One of the most important tools is <strong>Git</strong>, which allows you to track changes, save versions of your work, and go back to previous versions if something goes wrong.

+In this lesson, you’ll learn how Git helps developers work confidently and safely.

 </p>

 <h5 id="topics-header" class="color-grey-500">Topics</h5>

-Version Control
+What is Version Control?

 <hr>

-Common Git Commands
+Common Git Commands and Tracking Changes

 <hr>

+Working with Local and Remote Repositories on GitHub

 ---